Shamil Basayev: Accusations of being a GRU agent

-The Russian government newspaper Rossiyskaya Gazeta reported that Basayev was an agent of GRU, and another publication by journalist Boris Kagarlitsky said that "It is maintained, for example, that Shamil Basayev and his brother Shirvani are long-standing GRU agents, and that all their activities were agreed, not with the radical Islamists, but with the generals sitting in the military intelligence offices.
-All the details of the attack by Basayev's detachments were supposedly worked out in the summer of 1999 in a villa in the south of France with the participation of Basayev and the Head of the Presidential administration, Aleksandr Voloshin.
+The Russian government newspaper Rossiyskaya Gazeta reported that Basayev was an agent of GRU.
+Russian journalist Boris Kagarlitsky said that "It is maintained, for example, that Shamil Basayev and his brother Shirvani are long-standing GRU agents, and that all their activities were agreed, not with the radical Islamists, but with the generals sitting in the military intelligence offices.
+All the details of the attack by Basayev's detachments were supposedly worked out in the summer of 1999 in a villa in the south of France with the participation of Basayev and the Head of the Presidential administration, Alexander Voloshin.
 Furthermore, it is alleged that the explosive materials used were not supplied from secret bases in Chechnya but from GRU stockpiles near Moscow."
-The Russian newspaper Novaya Gazeta stated that the Basayev brothers "both recruited as agents by the Main Intelligence Directorate of the Russian General Staff (GRU) in 1991–92."
+The Russian newspaper Novaya Gazeta stated that the Basayev brothers were "both recruited as agents by the Main Intelligence Directorate of the Russian General Staff (GRU) in 1991–92."
 The Russian newspaper Versiya published a file from the Russian foreign military agency on Basayev and his brother, which stated that "both Chechen terrorists were named as regular agents of the military intelligence organization."
-In a July 2020 interview, the former Russian Federal Security Service chief Sergei Stepashin admitted that Basayev cooperated with military intelligence while fighting against Georgian government in Abkhazia.
+In a July 2020 interview, former Federal Security Service chief Sergei Stepashin admitted that Basayev cooperated with Russia's military intelligence while fighting against the Georgian government in Abkhazia.

-Russian special forces joined with the Chechens under Basayev to attack Georgia.
-A GRU agent, Anton Surikov, had extensive connections with Basayev.
+Anton Surikov, a GRU agent, had extensive connections with Basayev.
 Russian military intelligence had ordered Basayev to support the Abkhaz.
+Surikov helped Russian special forces units join the Chechens under Basayev to attack Georgian government forces.

-Basayev received direct military training from the GRU since the Abkhaz were backed by Russia.
-Other Chechens also were trained by the GRU in warfare, many of these Chechens who fought for the Russians in Abkhazia against Georgia had fought for Azerbaijan against Armenia in the First Nagorno-Karabakh War.

-The Russians allowed Basayev to travel between Russia and Abkhazia to battle the Georgians.
+Basayev and other Chechen groups allegedly received direct military training from the GRU during the Georgian-Abkhaz War, most of which had fought for Azerbaijan against Armenia in the First Nagorno-Karabakh War.
+The Russians also allowed Basayev to travel freely between Russia and Abkhazia to join the battle.

-In an interview with Nezavisimaya Gazeta on March 12, 1996, Basayev denied the information that he was trained on the basis of the Russian 345th Airborne Regiment: “Not a single Chechen studied there, because they were not accepted.”
+In an interview with Nezavisimaya Gazeta on March 12, 1996, Basayev denied the information that he was trained at the Russian 345th Airborne Regiment's base: “Not a single Chechen studied there, because they were not accepted.”

-Representatives of Chechen separatists have always rejected allegations of Basayev's cooperation with Russian intelligence services, calling them a deliberate attempt to discredit Basayev in the eyes of his supporters.
+Representatives of the Chechen Republic of Ichkeria have always rejected allegations of Basayev's cooperation with Russian intelligence services, calling them a deliberate attempt to discredit Basayev in the eyes of his supporters.